EhsanSabouni/CDC2024_RL_adpative_MPC_CBF/README.md

 -

 ## Compatibility
 This code has been tested on ubuntu 20.04.
+Altough there should be no difficulty with running it on windows 10+
 ## Installation

 Please setup the conda environment by running the following command.